• Skip to primary navigation

 Find your easy-to-access cabinets and drawers.

-When finding a place to organize your herbs and spices, pinpoint the cabinets, and drawers, around your stove for easy access.
+When finding a place to organize your herbs and spices (Affiliate Link), pinpoint the cabinets, and drawers around your stove for easy access.
 The easiest method to reach should be the one with the most frequently used things.
-Some areas that work for spices and herbs are darker areas that are not too hot.
+Some areas that work for spices (Affiliate Link) and herbs are darker areas that are not too hot.
 Drawers, behind the cabinet door, or cabinets work nicely.

 Same-size jars work best when organizing herbs and spices.

-While I love the look of exactly the space-size glass jars for my herbs and spices, I don't want to spend more money on these items.
-When buying my herbs and spices, I like to keep them with the same few brands to know they will fit where I store them.
+While I love the look of exactly the space-size glass jars for my herbs and spices (Affiliate Link), I don't want to spend more money on these items.
+When buying my herbs and spices (Affiliate Link), I like to keep them with the same few brands to know they will fit where I store them.
 Sticking with small or standard-size jars keeps them fresh and used before they go bad.
-Buying too large of a bottle will make it difficult to store it in your newly organized areas.
+Buying too large of a bottle will make storing it in your newly organized areas difficult.

 How should I organize the jars in my herbs and spices area?

-You can organize your spices and herbs in alphabetical order.
-Making sure the jars are not blocking one another works well too.
-Keep away from direct sunlight to protect them from drying out too quickly.
+You can organize your spices (Affiliate Link) and herbs in alphabetical order.
+Making sure the jars are not blocking one another also works well.
+Keep them away from direct sunlight to protect them from drying out too quickly.

 What Herbs and Spices Organizers should I use?

-There are various types of herbs and spices organizers in the marketplace.
-Do your research on what you are looking for and where you will be placing these herbs and spices.
-Measuring the opening and the depth of the cabinet will help you determine the dimensions of the correct size herb/spice organizer you need.
+There are various types of herb and spice organizers in the marketplace.
+Do your research on what you are looking for and where you will be placing these herbs and spices (Affiliate Link).
+Measuring the opening and depth of the cabinet will help you determine the dimensions of the correct size herb/spice organizer you need.

 Don't limit yourself to one type of organizer if you have different areas you want to store these items.
-Your baking spices could be stored in a bin, while the other larger containers may be stored on a tier shelving system.
+Your baking spices (Affiliate Link) could be stored in a bin, while the other larger containers may be stored on a tier shelving (Affiliate Link) system.
 Some also can be pulled out or placed in a drawer for easy access.
 The sky is the limit!

-I have used them all, and my favorite organizers are the pull-out organizer, tiered type, so I can see all the labels.
+I have used them all, and my favorite organizers are the pull-out organizer, tiered type, so I can see all the labels (Affiliate Link).
 I also like the ones that are minimal for the drawer.
 Feel free to check out my DIY post where I share my drawer of spices/herbs.

-Below are some options I found on Amazon (affiliate).
+Below are some spice and herbs organizers I found on Amazon (Affiliate Link) (affiliate).

-You can purchase organizers at Target, Walmart, The Container Store, Amazon, Home Depot, and Lowes, to name a few.
+Organizers are available at Target, Walmart, The Container Store, Amazon (Affiliate Link), Home Depot, and Lowes, to name a few.

 How I organized my herbs and spices

-I made this video that hopefully helps you get inspired to organize herbs and spices.
+I made this video that hopefully helps you get inspired to organize herbs and spices (Affiliate Link).
 I go through my kitchen and talk about how and why I organized it the way I did.
 Please be gentle; I haven't made a video in a few years.
 Time of video: 3 minutes and 22 seconds

-First, I divided the video, starting with frequently used herbs and spices to less frequently used ones.
+First, I divided the video, starting with frequently used herbs and spices (Affiliate Link) to less frequently used ones.

-If you don't want to watch the video, here is what I talked about.
+If you don't want to watch the video, here is what I discussed.

 Frequently Used Herbs and Spices Items.

 I stored my frequently used items on the right side of my range in the upper cabinet.
-This cabinet houses all the larger container spices, herbs, salt, and pepper I use.
+This cabinet houses all the larger-container spices (Affiliate Link), herbs, salt, and pepper I use.
 It's the go-to cabinet for those quick weeknight meals when I need to make something in 20 minutes.
 This happens at least 3-4 times each week.

 Then I talked about the frequently used drawer cabinet.
-This drawer has only frequently used smaller bottles of herbs and spices.
-It's a tiered drawer organizer that sits in the drawer so you can see all the herbs and spices at a glance.
+This drawer has only frequently used smaller bottles of herbs and spices (Affiliate Link).
+It's a tiered drawer organizer that sits in the drawer so you can see all the herbs and spices (Affiliate Link) at a glance.
 Note: I updated this organizer recently because it was too big for my cabinet when I reorganized their cabinet.

 The second area for Organizing Herbs and Spices!

-The next area I discuss is the spices and herbs I use less frequently.
+The next area I discuss is the spices (Affiliate Link) and herbs I use less frequently.
 These herbs are usually rotated and cleared out every few months.
 I use the regular bottles from the store and store them in ABC order.
-This organizer is a pull-out drawer that leans forward so you can see all the items.
+This organizer is a drawer that leans forward so you can see all the items.
 It's pretty sturdy and can withstand a lot of wear and tear.
+Check out my DIY posts to see how I made it.

 Baking areas where I store spices for baking only.